-After you’ve earned your Medical Assistant (MA) diploma, there are several of career options available to you that build on the knowledge and skills you gained throughout your education.
-One of the most challenging and satisfying alternative career paths available for MAs is that of a home health aide.
-Becoming a home health aide can provide you with a rewarding new vocation that builds on your education and skillsets and allows you to help patients manage their conditions at home with their families.
+After you’ve earned your Medical Assistant (MA) certification, several career options are available to you that build on the knowledge and skills you gained during your studies.
+One of the most challenging and satisfying alternative career paths available for MAs is that of a Home Health Aide.
+Becoming a Home Health Aide can provide a rewarding new vocation that builds on your skills and allows you to help patients manage their conditions at home with their families.

 Continue reading this career guide for an in-depth look at the skills involved in being a Home Health Aide, along with the educational requirements, salary*, and job outlook for this critical position.

 Not sure if becoming a home health aide is right for you?
 Click here to see the other careers featured on our list of top alternative jobs for medical assistants.

 Home Health Aide Definition

 What is a Home Health Aide?

-Home health aides dedicate their professional time and talent to care for those suffering from chronic illnesses, serious disabilities, the elderly, and anyone in need of continuous care.
-They usually work within the homes of their patients, but can also provide care in facilities outside the home.
-Home health aides often forms close, personal relationships with those under their care.
-They also pay close attention to the evolving condition of patients and report their findings to physicians responsible for their medical care.
+Home Health Aides dedicate their professional time and talent to care for the elderly, those suffering from chronic illnesses, those with disabilities, and those in need of continuous care.
+They usually work within their patients’ homes but can also provide care in facilities outside the home.
+Home Health Aides often form close relationships with those under their care.
+They pay close attention to the evolving condition of patients and report their findings to the physicians responsible for their medical care.

 Home Health Aide: Job Description

 What Does a Home Health Aide Do?

-Home health aides help patients in need of continuous care live independent lives by assisting them with daily activities, including routine healthcare needs and personal tasks.
-By helping provide for the patient’s overall well-being, you’ll play a critical role in maintaining a quality of life that simply isn’t available from facilities outside of the home.
+Home Health Aides help patients who need continuous care live independently by assisting them with daily activities, including routine healthcare needs and personal tasks.
+By helping provide for the patient’s overall well-being, you’ll play a critical role in maintaining a quality of life that isn’t available from facilities outside the home.